nbloomf/nbloomf.md/classes/parp/notes/lec02.md

 ## Single Processor Machines

-"Most programs run at <10% efficiency on a single machine" (source?) so there may well be a 10x speedup to be had by focusing on sequential code, before doing the hard stuff.
+"Most programs run at &lt;10% efficiency on a single machine" (source?) so there may well be a 10x speedup to be had by focusing on sequential code, before doing the hard stuff.

 Some considerations:

 * **Memory hierarchy**: In principle, the processor has some named memory cells (registers) and an address space, and instructions look like "load address X into register A, increment register A, write register A to address X".
-In practice, read/write times can be wildly different (cache) depending on **spatial and temporal locality of memory accesses**.
+In practice, read/write times can be wildly different (cache) depending on **spatial and temporal locality of memory accesses** because physics.
 * **On-die parallelism**: A single processor may have different "functional units" that can run at the same time (improving efficiency) depending on the **order of the instructions**.
 * **Pipelining**: The laundromat example.
-Each instruction (regardless of order) must be decoded, have arguments fetched, etc., which can be done in parallel, like an assembly line.
-To maintain max efficiency instructions at different stages should not step on each other, called a [pipeline stall](https://en.wikipedia.org/wiki/Bubble_%28computing%29).
+Each instruction (regardless of order) must be decoded, have arguments fetched, etc., which can be done in stages, like an assembly line, to improve throughput.
+To maintain max efficiency instructions at different stages should not step on each other, watch for [pipeline stalls](https://en.wikipedia.org/wiki/Bubble_%28computing%29).

 Compilers should abstract these details away, but aren't completely there yet.

 ## Simplified memory model

-Suppose we run a program that accesses fast memory (cost 0) and slow memory and does arithmetic (cost >0).
+Suppose we run a program that accesses fast memory (cost 0) and slow memory and does arithmetic (cost &gt;0).
 Let

 * $m$ be the number of words moved between fast & slow memory
 * $t_m$ be the time per slow memory access